kkd01/CocktailApp/README.md

 ### Current Stage
 The app can currently search for cocktails based on the most searched ingredients.

-The ingredients are stored in a SQLite table where only the new values are added on each API call, the ingredients dropdown is then populated using this data.
+The ingredients are stored in a SQLite table where only the new values are added on each API call, the ingredients dropdown is then populated with this data.

 When a user selects an ingredient to search, the ingredient name is passed to another API to retrieve all the cocktails that contain this ingredient, this data is then presented in a treeview.